 Option 2:

-Or sleep in the part called La Caserne which is between the parking lots and the footbridge to Mont-Saint-Michel.
+Or stay in the area known as La Caserne, which is located between the parking lots and the footbridge leading to Mont-Saint-Michel.

-- Mercure 4-starhotel – see prices, photos and availability
+- The 4-star Mercure Hotel – see prices, photos and availability

 Option 3: